cpgr/numbat/documentation/docs/input-file-syntax.md

 Initial conditions can also be specified in the *Variables* block.
-In this case, the initial concentration is perturbed using a *PerturbationIC* to seed the instability.
+In this case, the initial concentration is perturbed using a *NumbatPerturbationIC* to seed the instability.

 For a 3D model, three variables are required: one *concentration* variable and two *streamfunction* variables corresponding to the *x* and